 7 Great Reasons to Ski June MountainPeople have been visiting June Lake, California to ski June Mountain for over 50 years and today, the reasons to choose June Mountain for your next ski vacation have never been more compelling.
 Kids under 12 ski for free,*blackout dates apply and are subject to change, there are rarely lift lines and the slopes are never crowded, the authentic ski vibe and legendary landscape, as well as the fantastic snow conditions.
 The following are the greatest reasons to bring your family and friends to ski June Mountain.

 1. Kids 12 and under ski for free!June Mountain is known as ‘California’s Family Mountain,’ which means that kids ages 12 and under always ski for free!
 No strings attached.
 All day, everyday.
-All children 12 and under ski and ride for FREE at June Mountain.*Blackout dates apply and are subject to change for 2020/2021.
+All children 12 and under ski and ride for FREE at June Mountain.*Blackout dates may apply and are subject to change.
 The mountain boasts 1,500 acres of uncrowded slopes with plenty of beginner terrain, a family friendly atmosphere, and affordable ski lessons.
 Although children ski for free, they still need a free lift ticket to ride the lifts at June Mountain.
 Free tickets for kids can be acquired in person at the June Mountain ticket office near the parking lot.
 Free tickets are not available online.

 2. Authentic Small Town Ski VibeThe experience at many of the bigger ski resorts across the country has become something similar to visiting a theme park.
 June Mountain Ski Area has remained an authentic example of small town America, where not much has changed over the last 50 years.
 June Mountain has retained this authentic vibe due to our fantastic locals and our remote location in the High Sierras.
 The feeling skiers and visitors get on the slopes of June Mountain is what skiing and snowboarding is all about, a true connection with nature and an unforgettable time with friends and family.